 STUDENT: So far, I personally haven’t but those in the third year are presently participating in a short animation film contest.

 DIA: What other activity does your animation program entail?

-STUDENT: Seminars, there are weekly seminars and then student of the month competitions; I have been student of the month twice, for digital painting in Photoshop and 3D game character design in 3DS max.
+STUDENT: Seminars, there are weekly seminars and then a student of the month competitions; I have been a student of the month twice, for digital painting in Photoshop and 3D game character design in 3DS Max.

 DIA: Do you have your own personal workstation or do you work in your school Lab?